Nano-Hydroxyapatite: The Tiny Hero Revolutionising Toothpaste

 • Supports gum health with its gentle, non-irritating vibe.

-• Research nugget: In a randomised trial, nHA provided quick relief from hypersensitivity, with participants reporting 57% less pain after two weeks (Grocholewicz et al., 2022).
+• Research nugget: In a randomised trial, nHAp provided quick relief from hypersensitivity, with participants reporting 57% less pain after two weeks (Grocholewicz et al., 2022).

 Practical Tips: How to Make Nano-Hydroxyapatite Work for You

 Ready to level up your brushing game?
-Here's how to weave nHA into your routine without fuss.
+Here's how to weave nHAp into your routine without fuss.

-• Choose wisely: Look for toothpastes with at least 10-15% nHA for optimal results.
-OH Care's h2 Toothpaste nails this, combining nHA for repair with hyaluronic acid for hydration – perfect for dry mouths or post-dental vibes.
+• Choose wisely: Look for toothpastes with at least 10-15% nHAp for optimal results.
+OH Care's h2 Toothpaste nails this, combining nHAp for repair with hyaluronic acid for hydration – perfect for dry mouths or post-dental vibes.

 • Brush smart: Use a pea-sized amount twice daily.
-Let it sit for a minute post-brush for max absorption.
+Let it sit post-brush for max absorption.
+Spit out but don't rinse!

 • Pair it up: Combine with a soft-bristle brush and eco-friendly floss for a full natural regimen.